China trade growth rebounds in September

 Beijing rolled out limited stimulus measures earlier this year after economic growth in the first three months sagged to 7.4 percent, the lowest in nearly two years.
 Growth improved only slightly to 7.5 percent in the second quarter.

-September's trade also improved on a sequential basis, with exports up 2.6 percent from August and imports expanding by 15.2 percent.
+September's trade also improved on a sequential month basis, with exports up 2.6 percent and imports rising 15.2 percent from August.

 Economist Julian Evans-Pritchard of Capital Economics said the strong import growth likely reflected a temporary increase in demand for overseas components to be processed and re-exported, rather than increased domestic consumption.

-Evans-Pritchard said commodity demand remains depressed by oversupply in the property market and will likely drag on import growth for some time.
+Commodity demand remains depressed by oversupply in the property market and will likely drag on import growth for some time, he said.

-Exports, however, will likely continue to boom as the global economy maintains its steady improvement, he said in a report.
+Exports, however, will likely continue to boom as the global economy maintains its steady improvement, Evans-Pritchard said in a report.